dankamongmen/notcurses/README.md

 * NCURSES has thread-ignorant and thread-semi-safe versions, trace-enabled and traceless versions, and versions with and without support for wide characters. notcurses is one library: no tracing, UTF-8, thread safety.
+* There is no `ESCDELAY` concept; notcurses expects that all bytes of a keyboard escape sequence to arrive at the same time.
+This improves latency and simplifies the API.

 ### Features missing relative to NCURSES